 We hear all the time about the ubiquity of Facebook, but it’s not as all-encompassing as you might think.
 For a start, the platform is banned in China, and in Russia most people use an alternative version called VK.
 That’s two major markets you could be missing out on right there!
 So a little research and inside knowledge when it comes to your choice of platform can go a long way to helping your business integrate in a new target market.
 Many countries have their own social networks as well: Germany has a popular site similar to LinkedIn called Xing, while the equivalent in France is Viadeo.

-A professional translation agency can help you identify the right platforms for your social media marketing, and hone your messaging accordingly in the new target language.
+Professional translation services can help you identify the right platforms for your social media marketing, and hone your messaging accordingly in the new target language.

 Language and Tone